Janipher/low_level_programming/0x01-variables_if_else_while/README.md

-Print whether variable is positive, negative or zero
+Print the last digit of the number stored in the variable